The Long Shop Museum offers learners of all ages an atmospheric and historic environment, rich with collections and stories from the past.

 Victorian Apprentice Days

-Pupils come for a full day to experience the life of a Garrett Apprentice, and hear .
+Pupils come for a full day to experience the life of a Garrett Apprentice.
 Pupils take part in a selection of six activities including sessions with costumed characters, roll-play, hands-on craft activities and object handling.
 There are two other variations of the Apprentice day:

 KS2 Union Discussion: